 If your baby is already moving on to walking, you can adapt this activity.

 Support them to walk between the toys and give them lots of praise when they reach one.

-Maybe your baby is already a pro at crawling over flat surfaces, so why not give them an extra challenge?
+If your baby is already a pro at crawling over flat surfaces, feel free to give them an extra challenge.

 Make an obstacle course for them to explore, using safe and soft household items.

 Pillows or an air mattress can provide a wobbly surface, and you could construct some “mountains” out of comforters and couch cushions. 🗻

 As they navigate the obstacles, they’ll be strengthening the muscles in their shoulders and arms, and building coordination between the right and left sides of their body.

 3. Grab practice